 Salmon belong to the same family as trouts, so they share some similarities.
 But you can easily detect differences between salmon and trouts.
 For example, the former has a sweeter meatiness, a higher fat content, and a bigger size.

-Any salmon you buy can be divided into either of the following categories: farm-raised and wild-caught.
+Any salmon you buy can be divided into either farm-raised or wild-caught varieties.
 Generally speaking, wild salmon contains fewer contaminants and has more healthy fats than farmed ones.
 The downside is that its price is understandably much steeper.

 Salmon is rich in vitamins, minerals, and beneficial unsaturated fats.
 Weekly salmon intake of around 250 grams will work wonders on your health.
-However, long overconsumption of this fish can result in serious health conditions.
+However, overconsumption of this fish over a long time can result in some health conditions.

 Discover the differences in flavor between wild-caught salmon and farm-raised one here.